For as long as I can remember, I’ve been fascinated by what motivates people as they choose what to buy.

 While this seemed unfair, I realized that the more successful products and services came from those companies who took this into account.

-So today, I combine these two things: my fascination with why people buy and the problems that new products and services often have as they struggle to become established.
+So today, I combine these two things: my fascination with why people buy and the problems that brands encounter as they struggle to grow.
 I help companies figure out what aspects of their marketing efforts are not working and I show them how to fix them.
 As a result they invest marketing dollars most wisely and get back to growing sales again as quickly as possible.

-Click here to read about some of the brands I have helped.
+Click here to read about the insights I’ve gleaned to help brands grow.